Written by Charlotte Green

 There are seven types of sweeteners approved for use in the UK; acesulfame K, aspartame, saccharin, sorbitol, sucralose, stevia and xylitol.
 These can be found in:

-Despite strict safety controls, there still remains considerable controversy surrounding artificial sweeteners, particularly in the media.
+Despite strict quality controls and food safety standards, there still remains considerable controversy surrounding artificial sweeteners, particularly in the media.
 As a consumer, it is often confusing to decide whether artificial sweeteners are a healthy choice.
 Here we will explore the evidence to try and make it a little clearer.

 Artificial sweeteners and body weight